ibm-cloud-docs/discovery-data/connector-box-cp4d.md

 1.  **Optional**.
 Change the synchronization schedule.

     For more information, see [Crawl schedule options](/docs/discovery-data?topic=discovery-data-collections#crawlschedule).
-1. In the *Enter your credentials* section, click **Select file** and then browse to find and upload the `config.json` file that you created in the prerequisite step.
+1. In the *Enter your credentials* section, click **Select file** and then browse to find the configuration file that was generated and downloaded when you added the public key as part of the prerequisite steps.

-    You can download the JSON file from the configuration page on the [Box Developer site](https://developer.box.com/){: external}.
+    You can download a configuration file again from the configuration page on the [Box Developer site](https://developer.box.com/){: external}.
 1.  **Optional**.
 In the *Specify what you want to crawl* section, choose a specific user's content or a specific folder with content that you want to crawl.
 If you don't specify anything, the service crawls all of the content that is available to the custom app.

     - To crawl an entire enterprise, enter `box://app.box.com/`.